All Episodes

 So to me, that is the most important and encouraging sign.

-I think as you've been saying, there's some major steps ahead.
+I think, as you've been saying, there's some major steps ahead.

-Well, I mean, for you, I know you've got a series of lawsuits that uh some of which have been made public.
+Well, I mean, for you, I know you've got a series of lawsuits that some of which have been made public.

 I guess others are going to be made public.

-But you know, at some point, you know, I have asked you many, many times, because you've traveled the world.
+But, you know, at some point, you know, I have asked you many, many times because you've traveled the world.

-You did live in Russia for a long period of time, and I kind of got the impression you never confirmed or denied to me whether or not you actually work for the intelligence community in some capacity, but uh I do know that every time you came back from a foreign hostile country or a hostile regime like Russia with a hostile actor like Putin, and we all knew that he would do this.
+But I do know that every time you came back from a foreign hostile country or a hostile regime like Russia with a hostile actor like Putin, and we all knew that he would do this.

 I mean, Devin Nunes warned the world in 2014 he'd try and mess with the 2016 elections.

-That's what they do, that's what they've always done.
+That's what they've always done.

 It shouldn't have been a surprise.

-And uh, but you would sit down with our Intel community, and they would debrief you, and you were friends with these people.
+But you would sit down with our Intel community and they would debrief you.

 Is that correct?

-I was always I've always served my country.
+I was always, I've always served my country.

-Ever since my time in the Navy, uh this has just been uh a constant, you know, do the best that I can, and if I'm asked for uh my service, I will always be willing to help.
+Ever since my time in the Navy, this has just been a constant, you know, do the best that I can.

 You're absolutely right.